senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 This deployment will be used later to:

-* Inspect the `/opt/senzing` volume
+- Inspect mounted volumes
-* Debug issues
+- Debug issues

 1. Install chart.
    Example:

     ```console
     helm install \